finalLy134/car-controls/README.md

 - None 😊

 Usage:
-- Press [I] while inside a vehicle to open the car control's menu.
+- Press [Config.OpenKey] while inside a vehicle to open the car control's menu.
+- In order to change the key opening the menu, open client/config.lua and set Config.OpenKey to a key from this [Key Mappings List](https://docs.fivem.net/docs/game-references/input-mapper-parameter-ids/keyboard/)

 Preview: